Sobhangh/IDP-Z3/docs/zettlr/Expression.value.md

     - [ ] generate explanation at each node

 Issues:
+* how to handle nested function definitions: e.g. same(same(1))
+    * replace, as for arithmetic ?
+No, because lose relevant consequences
+    * update value
 * how to bypass nodes that are not subtences ?
     * get_subtences: easy
     * pretty printing ?
 Explain ? to be done